Abusive Churches Misinterpret the Bible

 A Sacred Trust

 That said, the emphasis should always be on encouragement to do right, and reward for well-doing, not on punishment for wrongs done.
 Let us realize that our children are placed with us by God and we are responsible for how we treat them.
-They are a sacred trust, and Scripture gives a solemn warning to those abuse their children:
+They are a sacred trust, and Scripture gives a solemn warning to those who would abuse their children:

 “Whoever humbles himself like this child is the greatest in the kingdom of heaven…but whoever causes one of these little ones who believe in Me to stumble, it would be better for him to have a heavy millstone hung around his neck, and to be drowned in the depth of the sea…See that you do not despise one of these little ones.
 For I tell you that in heaven their angels always see the face of my Father who is in heaven.”
 (Matthew 18:4,6,10)